 - Veterinary Technology Library Guide

 - Services for Students

-- Research Help & Guides
+- Research Help

-Counseling Center (828-262-3180), http://counseling.appstate.edu/: Appalachian's Counseling Center is available to students at any time.
-For emergencies, on weekends and evenings, students may contact Appalachian's Police at (828)262-2150 if a counseling staff member is needed.
+Counseling Center - 828-262-3180: The Counseling Center is available to App State Online students through opting-in.
+For emergencies, on weekends and evenings, students may contact the Appalachian Police Department if a counseling staff member is needed.
 In addition, the counseling center may refer students to local mental health services.